sysdesign-code/dev-sec-ops-demo/README.md

 1. From the "Triggers" page, click on "+ Create Trigger"
 2. Enter/Select the following values for the Trigger:
-- Name: `cicd-blog-trigger`
+- Name: `CI/CD-blog-trigger`
 - Region: `us-central1`
-- Description: `Deploy Docker Image using GCP CICD cloud services`
+- Description: `Deploy Docker Image using GCP CI/CD cloud services`
 - Event: `Push to a branch`
 - Repository: Select your forked/cloned repository
 - Branch: `^main$`